 Application will be reviewed once all of the required documentation is received.

 The Family Support Committee’s interpretation of the regulations outlining the Bereavement Expense Program, and any decisions made by the Committee, are binding.
 Appeals can be made to the Board of Directors in writing within 60 days of denial.
 The appeal will be reviewed at the next Board meeting.

-In the event that funds budgeted for the current year are depleted, the Family Support Committee will not review additional applications that year.
-Applications will be accepted and reviewed after January 1.